flutter/news_toolkit/docs/docs/project_configuration/social_authentication.md

 ### Create an App

 Log in or create an account in the [Facebook Developer Portal](https://developers.facebook.com/apps/) to get started.
 Once logged in, create a new app to support your development project.
 In the same portal, enable the Facebook Login product (`Products -> Facebook Login`).
-Next, go to 'Roles -> Roles' and add your developer team so the team can customize the app configuration for Android and iOS.
-Finally, go to 'Settings -> Advanced' and enable "App authentication, native or desktop app?"
+Next, go to `Roles -> Roles` and add your developer team so the team can customize the app configuration for Android and iOS.
+Finally, go to `Settings -> Advanced` and enable "App authentication, native or desktop app?"

 ### Link App to Firebase